bjsc/cswhjiang.github.io/_posts/2015-10-13-Roperator.md

 ---

 ## What is R-operator?
 The R-operator in neural network is used to compute the product of Hessian matrix $$H$$ and a vector $$v$$.
 The time complexity is $$O(n)$$, which is lower than ordinary matrix vector product.
-Because it use back-propagation without computing the results directly.
+Because it use back-propagation and does not compute the results directly.

 We use $$w$$ to denote the parameters and $$g$$ to denote gradient vector, and the Hessian matrix could be expressed as $$H = \nabla(g)$$.
 Therefore